tyarram262/ai-commit-generator/README.md

 node src/index.js
 ```

+You need to open the VSCode extension in a separate window and with the server up and running you are able to call the extension and generate messages using the git diff automatically!

 You can customize the input parameters to tailor the generated commit messages to your needs.

 ## Contributing